philfog/Documents-guld/legal/contract/template/GULD_ADDRESS_REGISTRATION_AGREEMENT.md

 ### 7.1.

-Both parties agree to sign this contract with an Ethereum cryptographic key, unique to each party.
+Both parties agree to sign this contract with a cryptographic key, unique to each party.
 By signing this agreement, both parties represent that they are authorized to enter into this agreement.

-The parties have executed this agreement on the date and time stated in their cryptographic signatures.
+The parties have executed this Agreement on the date and time stated in their cryptographic signatures.

 guld